IDme/ID.me-WebVerify-SDK-Android/README.md

 All results will be passed in the functions callbacks.

 ## Internet Connectivity
-Internet connectivity is required, as the verificaiton occurs through the device browser.
+Internet connectivity is required, as the verification occurs through the device browser.

 ## License
 ```